rbirkby/ferdinandJS/README.md

 It is much more interesting to know which dependencies have been required, but have been unable to be resolved.
 To find these dependencies, calling `define.printUnresolvedDependencies()` will produce:

 ![Image](docs/printUnresolvedDependencies.png?raw=true)

+### unresolvedDependencies

+Called internally by printUnresolvedDependencies, this function returns a list of all unresolved dependency chains for programmatic consumption.

 ### isDefined